 From the onset of this season it’s been clear that Roman had something on Weller, and given that he’s not the nicest of guys, you can’t be altogether shocked that he is finding ways to use whatever information that he has against him.
 He’ll make his life as much of a living hell for as long as he can.

 Beyond just the story of this episode, can we admire for a moment that this episode has Paul F. Tompkins in it?
 The man has one of the most spectacular mustaches in all of show business (outside of Tom Selleck of course), and beyond that we love the fact that he’s playing a character named Booky Bentley.
 It’s hard to determine which name is better — this one or his BoJack Horseman character of Mr. Peanutbutter.
 In general, Tompkins needs more live-action credits these days — he’s already doing a ton of voice work.
 Just in the past year alone he’s done BoJack, Tangled, Bob’s Burgers, and DuckTales.
 Not a bad assortment at all.

 Want more news on Friday’s Blindspot?

 You can read more news about that just by heading over to the link here!

 Meanwhile, like us now on Facebook to retrieve more news, whether it be on Blindspot or several other shows we cover.
 (Photo: NBC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!